albar965/littlenavmap-manual/src/en/FILES.rst

 The file ``little_navmap_logbook.sqlite`` is used to store logbook entries.

-*Little Navmap* creates backup copies on startup and keeps up to four backup files as for the user defined waypoints as described above.
+*Little Navmap* creates copies on startup and keeps up to two additional backup files for the user defined waypoints as described above.

 Other Database Files
 ^^^^^^^^^^^^^^^^^^^^